-The reason there are so many issues here are down to the definition of art form.
-In short it could be “a medium for artistic expression”, “an activity that requires skill and care” or “the more or less established structure, pattern, or scheme followed in shaping an artistic work”, all of which cross stitch applies to.
-But its STILL not classed as an art form in its own right.
+The reason there are so many issues here is down to the definition of an art form.
+In short, it could be “a medium for artistic expression”, “an activity that requires skill and care” or “the more or less established structure, pattern, or scheme followed in shaping an artistic work”, all of which cross stitch applies to.
+But it’s STILL not classed as an art form in its own right.
 So why?

 Mr X Stitch, Jamie Chalmers